iRICsolvers/GELATO_Rewrite_Documents/source/05_Update.rst

    : Handling of time steps in previous versions of GELATO

-| As shown in the figure, GELATO could output results at finer time steps than the time steps of the loaded calculation result by using the Output Frequency Increase Factor, but the following problems existed:
+| As shown in the figure, GELATO could output results at finer time steps than the time steps of the loaded calculation result by using the :guilabel:`Output Frequency Increase Factor` , but the following problems existed:

 - The initial time step of the loaded calculation result was not output.
-- Changing the Output Frequency Increase Factor caused the time steps of the loaded calculation result and GELATO's time steps to not match.
+- Changing the :guilabel:`Output Frequency Increase Factor` caused the time steps of the loaded calculation result and GELATO's time steps to not match.

 | Due to the above specifications, the output intervals of tracers in GELATO were misaligned, and changing the Output Frequency Increase Factor resulted in different tracer tracking results.